-More about this option: This proposal will seek to generate savings through the closure of the two lowest income generating 18-hole golf courses, two leisure based recreational New Brighton sites and introduction of a new pricing/membership model for municipal golf.
+More about this option: This proposal will seek to generate savings through the closure of the two lowest performing generating 18-hole golf courses, two leisure based recreational New Brighton sites and introduction of a new pricing/membership model for municipal golf.

 Brackenwood and Hoylake golf courses will close, along with Wallasey Beach and Kings Parade leisure sites.
-The two remaining golf courses will still provide a sufficient 'golf offer' to the residents of Wirral whilst substantially reducing the financial subsidy to the authority.